ZakirUsman/NBA2K-ratings-analysis/README.md

 ## 🔍 Key Insights
 - **LeBron James** → Consistently rated higher in NBA 2K than predicted.
 Likely due to legacy, media hype, and market influence from playing on the Los Angeles Lakers.
 - **Tyrese Haliburton** → Aligned closely with statistical predictions but highlighted potential small-market perception bias.
-- **Overall** → Ratings showed a moderate-to-strong correlation with performance, but with clear outliers.
+- **Overall** → Ratings showed a moderate-to-strong correlation with performance, but with clear understandable outliers.

 ---